uf-mil/mil/mil_common/perception/mil_mlp/README.md

 # @TODO
 1. Configurable image download
-2. [BLOCKED BY TENSORFLOW/CUDA COMPATABILITY] Add docker build to the install script.
+2. [BLOCKED BY TENSORFLOW/CUDA COMPATIBILITY] Add docker build to the install script.
 Until then docker build must be done manually.
 3. Have datasets stored on internal server so it can be downloaded.
 4. Configurable resize (Low importance due to no significant performance gain)
 5. Configurable CSV input (Currently it still assumes you are handing it a json or PASCAL so it will error out if